 Chances are owner Jon Di Pinto has poured you a drink or two.
 He cut his teeth at Jock Zonfrillo’s now-closed Street ADL (which became Bistro Blackwood), Bank Street Social and Hains & Co.
 Despite a haul of 300-odd bottles of spirits, there’s no set list.
 Di Pinto bought mostly single bottles, and went bonkers on the tequila and bourbon.
 The one-page cocktail list is easy to navigate, and stars the house cocktail “London Calling” (gin, sherry and lemon juice), named fittingly after the Clash’s late-’70s classic.

-All-Australian craft beers pour from 12 taps; Young Henrys, Mismatch, Fox Hat and Clare Valley Brewing are a few mainstays.
-Local vintners Alpha Box & Dice and Down the Rabbit Hole head up the wine list.
+All-Australian craft beers pour from 12 taps; and local vintners Alpha Box & Dice and Down the Rabbit Hole head up the wine list.